 Bonnie’s vision for the house was ‘modern coastal barn’.
 A look that was inspired by her love of the coast, childhood holidays spent by the beach, and New Zealand barn-style properties.

 “My husband grew up on a farm in the Southern Highlands, I love the outdoors and with four boys it’s suited us to live on acreage.
 So, a ‘modern coastal barn’ is really the perfect combo of coast and country for us,” she explains.

 While the house is located 30km from the coast, Bonnie wanted it to have a relaxing Hamptons feel.
 “I wanted a home with a coastal look so that my family and I could feel like we were on holidays every day.”

 MAKING THE LOOK COME TO LIFE

 Bonnie says the exterior of the house was “always going to be weatherboard and it was always going to be white” with clean lines and modern features, that were not too fussy.
-Linea™ Weatherboard, from the Scyon range, has been used on the entire exterior of the house, guest cottage and barn, which has been painted in Dulux Snowy Mountains Quarter for a classic and timeless finish.
+Linea™ Weatherboard, has been used on the entire exterior of the house, guest cottage and barn, which has been painted in Dulux Snowy Mountains Quarter for a classic and timeless finish.

 For the interior, Bonnie said she wanted high ceilings, pitched roofs, and natural wooden floors.
-“Axon™ cladding, from the Scyon range, is the perfect product to create texture and interest.
+“Axon™ Cladding is the perfect product to create texture and interest.
 I’ve used it throughout the house to add gorgeous texture to walls, ceilings, and fireplaces.
 We actually even used it to make the barn doors.”